 Elijah Craig Toasted Rye Review

-Overview: The Elijah Craig Toasted Rye is a bit of an oddity — a 51% rye whiskey (barely enough to qualify as a rye) finished in toasted new oak barrels.
-That’s a process you usually see applied to bourbons, and it shows.
+Overview: The Elijah Craig Toasted Rye is a bit of an oddity — a 51% rye whiskey (barely enough to qualify as rye) finished in toasted new oak barrels.
+That’s a process you usually see applied to bourbons, and it shows in the profile.
 At 94 proof and around $35, this sits at the approachable end of the EC lineup.
-Think of it as the bridge between spicy rye and sweeter bourbon territory.
+Think of it as the bridge between spicy rye and sweeter bourbon territory — the grain pushes one direction, the toasted barrel pulls the other, and the result is more interesting than either element alone would suggest.

 Age: NAS